 It is recommended that students have attained the age of 18 by the course commencement date.

-Evidence of Australian citizenship or permanent residency is required.
 All participants require a Unique Student Identification (USI) number.
 If you do not have a USI number you can apply for one online at https://www.usi.gov.au/students, or you can give MCIE’s admin staff permission to apply on your behalf.

-Recognition of Prior Learning (RPL) and Credit Transfer (CT) are available.
+Recognition of Prior Learning (RPL) and Credit Transfer are available.
 Fees apply.
-Refer to the Domestic Student Handbook or contact us for more information on fees and terms and conditions.
+Refer to the Domestic Student Handbook or contact us for more information on fees, terms and conditions.